 Whether it is a first offense, second offense or you have received multiple DUI charges in the past, the laws concerning your blood alcohol concentration level will always be put into effect if you have been suspected of drinking and driving.
 Depending on the number of offenses and the circumstances of your case, you could be charged with a misdemeanor or a felony, and either conviction could stand to greatly affect your future lifestyle and rights.
 No one wants to face these types of consequences, which is why it is imperative to take immediate action after an arrest for drunk driving.
-At JD Law, our San Diego criminal defense lawyer has 30+ years of experience and is a former police detective, giving him a serious advantage in and out of the courtroom.
+At jD LAW, P.C., our San Diego criminal defense lawyer has 30+ years of experience and is a former police detective, giving him a serious advantage in and out of the courtroom.
 To get started, simply call our office and schedule a confidential consultation or fill out a free case evaluation online.

 Don’t Waste Any Time!